John E. Wool: Battle of Plattsburgh

 After recovering from his wound, Wool was promoted major of the 29th United States Infantry Regiment on April 13, 1813, which he led with distinction at the Battle of Plattsburgh in 1814.
-It was September 6, 1814.
-The British arrived with a large army.
-The British encountered the American and both sides exchanged heavy fire.
+On September 6, 1814, the British arrived with a large army.
+The British encountered the Americans and both sides exchanged heavy fire.
 A British Colonel Wellington who was a nephew of Lord Wellington was killed.
 John E. Wool and his 250 regulars fell back in front of the British column, finding cover behind the fences and trees of the roadway.
-The Americans lied behind stone fences and secreted themselves in the wood-until the British would arrive within gunshot-then the Americans would open fire and retire a half mile at the time-in this matter the Americans fought them for 6 miles when the British main force arrived and the Americans were compelled to give up one half the town.
+The Americans lay behind stone fences and secreted themselves in the wood until the British arrived within gunshot, and would then fire upon the British and retire a half mile; in this manner the Americans fought the British column for six miles until the British main force arrived and the Americans were compelled to give up half the town.

-At Halsey’s corner, near the Platt farm on the Beekmantown road.
-American Regulars accompanying the artillery masked the 3 cannons in the middle of the roadway behind a stonewall.
-The American Regulars positioned themselves behind the stone wall with Aiken’s teenage volunteers.
-The American artillery sheltered behind the wall fired 3 times as those American regulars and teenage volunteers behind the stone wall also fired their rifles, mowing down the British in great numbers.
-4 British officers were killed and 100 British privates killed or wounded.
+At Halsey's corner, near the Platt farm on the Beekmantown road, American regulars accompanying the artillery masked their three cannons in the middle of the roadway behind a stone wall.
+The American regulars positioned themselves behind the stone wall with Aiken's teenage volunteers.
+The American artillery behind the wall fired three times as the regulars and volunteers behind the stone wall fired their rifles, mowing down the British in great numbers.
+Four British officers were killed and 100 British privates killed or wounded.
 American casualties did not exceed 25.
-The American regulars followed the American militia in retreat across the Saranac River.
+The American regulars followed their militia in retreat across the Saranac River.
 John E. Wool formed his men on the other side and demolished the bridge.

 John E. Wool and his fellow American forces held out until the British suffered major setbacks such as losing the naval engagement against the U.S. Navy, getting lost in a maze of camouflaged roadways laid by the Americans, and constantly facing harassing fire from the American militia from behind trees, rocks, and bushes.
-The British admit defeat and withdrew from the battlefield making the Americans victors.
+The British admitted defeat and withdrew from the battlefield making the Americans victors.

 After the battle, he was a major of the 6th United States Infantry as of May 17, 1815.
 As this war was coming to an end, John Ellis Wool was promoted to the rank of Brevet Lieutenant Colonel on September 11, 1814.